 MSHDA sought to develop three Recovery Housing projects as the initial pilot for the program.
 Andy's Place, a fifty-unit development in Jackson County, invited its first residents in 2021.
-Additional developments are being discussed for Southfield (Oakland County), West Michigan (Kent, Ottawa, and Muskegon Counties), Southwest Michigan (Kalamazoo County) and Mid-Michigan (Midland, Saginaw, Bay, and Isabella Counties).
+Applications have been submitted for Southfield (Oakland County), and Midland County.
+Additional developments are being discussed for West Michigan (Kent, Ottawa, and Muskegon Counties) and Southwest Michigan (Kalamazoo County).
 Efforts are currently underway to seek support from local community leaders, to begin looking for land and to secure support from local strategic partners.